swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 Remember, that **inline docs are an additional thing to maintain**.
 If you can keep things simple, do it!
 Document only what is necessary, and when you see it necessary.

+For example, do not document syntax norms, [leverage rubocop for checking and autocorrecting this for you](/episodes/23-rubocop-most-frustrating-to-most-loved)!

 ### 2. Use existing conventions and frameworks.

 Make use of existing tools, like YARD, to get a bunch of additional benefits.